Euro still looking for inspiration, yen firm

 The euro blipped up from a low of $1.3257 following Nowotny's comments, but remained some way off an 11-month high of $1.3404 set on Monday.
 It last traded at $1.3286.

-Investors had favoured the euro over the U.S. dollar partly because of the ECB's relatively more upbeat view for the euro zone, compared with the Federal Reserve's sober assessment of the U.S. economy.
+Investors had favored the euro over the U.S. dollar partly because of the ECB's relatively more upbeat view for the euro zone, compared with the Federal Reserve's sober assessment of the U.S. economy.

 "We continue to think any dips in EURUSD provide buying opportunities," said Vassili Serebriakov, strategist at BNP Paribas.